Dairy Industry Overview in Egypt

 Milk Processing and Product Varieties

-The country's milk processing volume is around 3.5 million metric tons per year.
-This processing capacity is essential for the production of various dairy products, including cheese, yogurt, and milk powder.
-Cheese production is particularly noteworthy, with an annual output of about 1.2 million metric tons focusing on popular varieties such as Domty and white cheese.
+The country's milk processing capacity stands at around 3.5 million metric tons per year.
+Egypt focuses heavily on cheese production, with an annual output of about 1.2 million metric tons, featuring popular varieties such as Domty and white cheese.
+Additionally, the country produces around 0.5 million metric tons of milk powder and whey annually.

 Key Dairy Players

-Prominent companies in the Egyptian dairy market include Domty, Lactalis Egypt, Juhayna Food Industries, Green Land Group, and Danone Egypt.
-Leading dairy farms such as Misr Dairy, Al Nahda Dairy Farm, Egy Dairy Farms, Al Enma Dairy Farm, and Danone's Associated Farms significantly contribute to the sector.
+Major companies in the Egyptian dairy sector include Domty, Lactalis Egypt, Juhayna Food Industries, Green Land Group, and Danone Egypt.
+Leading dairy farms like Misr Dairy, Al Nahda Dairy Farm, Egy Dairy Farms, Al Enma Dairy Farm, and Danone's Associated Farms play significant roles in the industry.

 Export and Import Dynamics

-Egypt exports roughly 200,000 metric tons of dairy products annually, with cheese being a primary export to Middle Eastern and African markets.
-The country also imports about 150,000 metric tons of dairy products per year, focusing on powdered milk and specific cheese varieties to meet diverse consumer needs.
+Egypt exports approximately 200,000 metric tons of dairy products annually, with cheese being a primary export to the Middle Eastern and African markets.
+The country imports about 150,000 metric tons of dairy products, focusing on powdered milk and specific cheese varieties to meet diverse consumer preferences.

 Significant Events and Economic Indicators

-Recent developments include Danone's partnership with local farmers to adopt advanced dairy farming techniques, enhancing productivity and milk quality.
-The demerger of Arabian Food Industries, known as Domty, has also influenced acquisition strategies within the industry.
-Furthermore, a decrease in the annual inflation rate to 23.4% in December suggests a potentially improving economic environment favorable to the dairy sector.
+Recent developments include Danone's collaboration with local farmers to implement advanced dairy farming techniques, enhancing productivity and milk quality.
+The demerger of Arabian Food Industries, known as Domty, has influenced acquisition strategies within the sector.
+Additionally, the annual inflation rate decreased to 23.4% in December, suggesting a potentially improving economic environment for the dairy industry.

 Consumption in the MENA Region

-Egypt ranks third in dairy consumption in the MENA region, with a total consumption of 8.4 million tons of dairy products.
-The country is also an active market for Russian dry dairy products, with significant imports of these goods.
+Egypt ranks third in dairy consumption within the MENA region, with total consumption reaching 8.4 million tons of dairy products.
+The country is also a significant market for Russian dry dairy products, with considerable imports.

 Milkypedia is a digital project by the international publishing house Dairynews.today, serving as an encyclopedia of the global dairy industry.